Allen-Synthesis/EuroPi/software/firmware/contrib/consequencer.md

 labels: sequencer, gates, triggers, drums, randomness

-Consequencer is a gate and stepped CV sequencer inspired by Grids from Mutable Instruments.
+Consequencer is a gate and stepped CV sequencer inspired by Grids from Mutable Instruments and the randomness created by the Turing Machine.
 Pattern changes and randomness are introduced as a consequence of both manual input and control voltages sent to the analogue input.
 A large number of popular gate patterns are pre-loaded.
 Stepped CV sequences are automatically generated.

-Both gate patterns and CV sequences can be changed without disrupting playback.
+Both gate patterns and CV sequences can be smoothly morphed between without disrupting playback.
-Use outputs 1 - 3 for gates and outputs 4 -6 for randomized stepped CV patterns.
+Use outputs 1 - 3 for gates and outputs 4 - 6 for randomised stepped CV patterns.
 Send a clock to the digital input to start the sequence.

 Demo video: https://youtu.be/UwjajP6uiQU

 Credits:
-- Allen Synthesis: Europi hardware and firmware design: https://github.com/Allen-Synthesis/EuroPi
+- The Europi hardware and firmware was designed by Allen Synthesis: https://github.com/Allen-Synthesis/EuroPi
 - A small number of preload drum patterns were recreated from here: https://docs.google.com/spreadsheets/d/19_3BxUMy3uy1Gb0V8Wc-TcG7q16Amfn6e8QVw4-HuD0/edit#gid=0

 # Controls